• Home

 Fushimi Inari is one of the most important Shinto shrines in Japan and is a must-see for anyone planning to visit Kyoto for 2 days.

-Located in the southern part of the city, the shine is home to thousands of red-orange torii gates that wind through the wooded forests of Mount Inari.
+Located in the southern part of the city, the shrine is home to thousands of red-orange torii gates that wind through the wooded forests of Mount Inari.
 Originally constructed in 711 in dedication to the Shinto god of rice, this shrine is one of the oldest and most historic landmarks in the city.

 You can explore the shrine on your own for free or book a tour with a local guide who will take you to some hidden spots that other tourists don’t know about.